World War II

-Immediately after the fall of France, the Navy also initiated an expansion program.
+Immediately after the fall of France in June 1940, the Navy also initiated an expansion program.
 On 19 July 1940, less than a month after the French surrender, Congress authorized the acquisition of 13 battleships, 6 aircraft carriers, 32 cruisers, 39 submarines, and 101 destroyers.
 The carriers were of the Essex variety, which constituted the backbone of the Pacific fleet in the forthcoming war.
 The increased number of ships was accompanied by a comparable expansion of shore facilities.

 Though the conversion to wartime production in 1940 and 1941 provided a transition to declared war, even greater efforts were required after the United States entered the war.
 The industrial mobilization process begun during the protective mobilization phase intensified until the United States could overwhelm the Axis powers with its material resources.

 Despite the shortages of raw materials, American industry soon began the transition to wartime production.
 Automobile factories converted their production lines to military vehicles, and other factories made similar conversions.
 Where existing facilities were unsuited for munitions production, new factories or shipyards were constructed to meet the production requirements.
 As the war progressed, the logistical advantages of the United States provided a crucial edge to the Allies.
 As the Axis powers gradually lost their war production capabilities to Allied bombing, the Allies increased their capabilities until the final defeat of Germany and Japan.